marcelscruz/react-books/README.md

 ## Project

-In this app you can add, edit, remove and fetch a list of books you have in your library, including title, author, price and cover.
+Now you can create records and manage all books you have in your library, including their title, author, price and cover.

-## Installing
+## Installation

 Clone repository